inbloxme/inblox-keyless-transactions/README.md

-# Keyless Transactions - Inbloxme
+# Keyless Transactions - GetSafle

-This package enables usage of inblox handlename infrastructure as a keyless signing mechanism.
+This package enables usage of SafleId infrastructure as a keyless signing mechanism.

 > **Disclaimer - This is WIP, and release in alpha.**